jlan84/linear-algebra-assignment/pair.md

    - `hour` would only contain the hour component
    - [Hint to deal with datetime objects in pandas](http://stackoverflow.com/questions/25129144/pandas-return-hour-from-datetime-column-directly)

-2. Group the bike rides by `month` and count the number of users per month.
-Plot the number of users for each month.
+2. Group the bike rides by `month` and count the number of trips per month.
+Plot the number of trips for each month.
    What do you observe?
 Provide a likely explanation to your observation.
 Real life data can often be messy/incomplete and cursory EDA is often able to reveal that.

-3. Plot the daily user count from September to December.
+3. Plot the daily trip count from September to December.
 Mark the `mean` and `mean +/- 1.5 * Standard Deviation` as horizontal lines on the plot.
 This would help you identify the outliers in your data.
 Describe your observations.

    ![image](images/timeseries.png)

-4. Plot the distribution of the daily user counts for all months as a histogram.
+4. Plot the distribution of the daily trip counts for all months as a histogram.
 Fit a [KDE](http://glowingpython.blogspot.com/2012/08/kernel-density-estimation-with-scipy.html) to the histogram.
    What is the distribution and explain why the distribution might be shaped as such.

    ![image](images/kde.png)

-   Re-plot the distribution of daily user counts after binning them into weekday or weekend rides.
+   Re-plot the distribution of daily trip counts after binning them into weekday or weekend rides.
 Refit
    KDEs onto the weekday and weekend histograms.
 Here days greater than 4 are weekends.

    ![image](images/weekdayweekend.png)